omeka/omeka-s-enduser/Glossary.md

+---
-Glossary of terms used in Omeka S
+title:Glossary of terms used in Omeka S
+---

 **Installation**
 An instance of Omeka S. Typically, a central IT department of an institution does the process of installing, and probably also creates sites for others.